Police Officer Position FAQs

 - Employees pay only 1/3 of tuition fees at any UC campus.

-- Specialist Assignments including Field Training Officer, Detective, Lead Officer, Traffic Collision Investigator, Range Instructor; up to $3,000/year specialty pay dependent on assignment
+- Specialist Assignments including Field Training Officer, Detective, Lead Officer, Traffic Collision Investigator, Range Instructor; up to 10% of base salary specialty pay dependent on assignment

 Q: How can I go on a ride-along?